jorgebastida/glue/docs/options.rst

 --ratios
 ------------
-``Glue`` can automatically scale down your sprites to automatically fit them into low-dpi devices.
-Glue assumes that the source images are the biggests you want to serve, then glue will create one sprite for each ratio you set in this command.
+``Glue`` can automatically scale down your sprites to automatically fit them into low-dpi devices. ``Glue`` assumes that the source images are the biggests you want to serve, then ``glue`` will create one sprite for each ratio you set in this command.
 For more information, read :doc:`ratios`.

 .. code-block:: bash

     $ glue source output --ratios=2,1
-    $ glue source output --ratios=2,1.5
+    $ glue source output --ratios=2,1.5,1

 --retina
 ------------